themejuice/tj/README.md

 _This project is currently under active development and will not be completely 'stable' per-say until we hit `1.0`.
 Everything here is subject to change without notice.
 (We will of course semantically version all of our releases, with the minor version being incremented with new features/breaking changes.)
 Feel free to contribute to the development with new features, ideas or bug fixes._

-_The master branch contains features currently in development (such as deployment), so don't expect it to work at all times.
+_The master branch contains features currently in development, so don't expect it to work at all times.
 Grab the newest RubyGem instead of building directly from master._

 [View our contributing guidelines to get started!](#contributing)